Battalion: British Army

 Battalions of other corps are given separate cardinal numbers within their corps (e.g., 101 Battalion REME).

 Battle group

 A battle group consists of an infantry battalion or armoured regiment with sub-units detached from other military units acting under the command of the battalion commander.

 Canadian Army

-In the Canadian Army, the battalion is the standard unit organization for infantry and combat service support and each battalion is divided into one or more sub-units referred to as companies.
+In the Canadian Army, the battalion is the standard unit organisation for infantry and combat service support and each battalion is divided into one or more sub-units referred to as companies.

 In the Canadian Forces, most battalions are reserve units of between 100 and 200 soldiers that include an operationally ready, field-deployable component of approximately a half-company apiece.
 The nine regular force infantry battalions each contain three or four rifle companies and one or two support companies.
 Canadian battalions are generally commanded by lieutenant-colonels, though smaller reserve battalions may be commanded by majors.

 Those regiments consisting of more than one battalion are: